Cathodic protection: Ships and boats

 Cathodic protection on ships is often implemented by galvanic anodes attached to the hull and ICCP for larger vessels.
 Since ships are regularly removed from the water for inspections and maintenance, it is a simple task to replace the galvanic anodes.

 Galvanic anodes are generally shaped to reduced drag in the water and fitted flush to the hull to also try to minimize drag.

 Smaller vessels, with non-metallic hulls, such as yachts, are equipped with galvanic anodes to protect areas such as outboard motors.
 As with all galvanic cathodic protection, this application relies on a solid electrical connection between the anode and the item to be protected.

 For ICCP on ships, the anodes are usually constructed of a relatively inert material such as platinized titanium.
 A DC power supply is provided within the ship and the anodes mounted on the outside of the hull.
 The anode cables are introduced into the ship via a compression seal fitting and routed to the DC power source.
 The negative cable from the power supply is simply attached to the hull to complete the circuit.
 Ship ICCP anodes are flush-mounted, minimizing the effects of drag on the ship, and located a minimum 5 ft below the light load line in an area to avoid mechanical damage.
 The current density required for protection is a function of velocity and considered when selecting the current capacity and location of anode placement on the hull.

-Some ships may require specialist treatment, for example aluminum hulls with steel fixtures will create an electrochemical cell where the aluminum hull can act as a galvanic anode and corrosion is enhanced.
-In cases like this, aluminum or zinc galvanic anodes can be used to offset the potential difference between the aluminum hull and the steel fixture.
+Some ships may require specialist treatment, for example aluminium hulls with steel fixtures will create an electrochemical cell where the aluminium hull can act as a galvanic anode and corrosion is enhanced.
+In cases like this, aluminium or zinc galvanic anodes can be used to offset the potential difference between the aluminium hull and the steel fixture.
 If the steel fixtures are large, several galvanic anodes may be required, or even a small ICCP system.